Georgia LLC – How to Form an LLC in Georgia

 The state views the registered agent as the official mailbox of your LLC.
 To be able to accept legal notices personally, they must be at their address during normal business hours.

-What happens if my Georgia registered agent isn’t found?
+What happens if my Georgia registered agent isn’t available or found?

 If the state doesn’t reach you, you could face consequences.
 You could miss important information if you are not present during business hours or on vacation while serving as your own registered agent.